How Does Low Testosterone Affect Men?

 Many men, especially younger men, are nervous to seek treatment for low testosterone.
-While symptoms differ from person to person, men with low testosterone also experience a decrease in sex drive, erectile dysfunction, and heart disease.
+While symptoms differ from person to person, men with low testosterone also experience a decrease in libido, erectile dysfunction, and heart disease.
 Waiting to seek help can lead to the late detection and worsening of these progressive conditions.

 Signs and Symptoms of Low Testosterone